JaGeo/JaGeo.github.io/_posts/2018-03-01-ChemEnv-Tutorial-online.markdown

 categories: jekyll update
 ---

 ChemEnv is a package included in the [pymatgen library](http://pymatgen.org/) written by David Waroquiers (Université cathoqlique de Louvain) to analyze coordination polyhedra in crystal structures in an automatic and robust manner.
-I have written a tutorial on how to use the package that is accessible [here](http://matgenb.materialsvirtuallab.org/2018/01/01/ChemEnv-How-to-automatically-identify-coordination-environments-in-a-structure.html).
+Janine has written a tutorial on how to use the package that is accessible [here](http://matgenb.materialsvirtuallab.org/2018/01/01/ChemEnv-How-to-automatically-identify-coordination-environments-in-a-structure.html).